FAQs

 For more information, please see our article Everything you need to know about voltage for your luminaire installation.

-For maximum lifetime and performance of HPS luminaires (ballast and lamp), the luminaire should not be rapidly cycled on and off.
-A 15-30 minute wait time should be observed when a luminaire is turned off before applying power again (re-strike) as this gives the lamp a suitable time to cool before the re-strike.
+An HPS luminaire (ballast and lamp) should not be rapidly cycled on and off to achieve maximum lifetime and performance.
+A 15-30 minute wait time should be observed when a lamp is turned off before applying power again (re-strike) as this gives the lamp a suitable time to cool before the re-strike.

 For maximum lifetime, the control system should be limited to 2 power-up (strikes) per day.
 Excessive strikes per day may decrease the life of the ballast and/or the lamp.

 Luminaires that have been in the field for 10+ years are likely to have had some parts replaced.
-It is likely that the ballast, capacitor or ignitor has been replaced during regular maintenance.
+The ballast, capacitor, or ignitor has likely been replaced during regular maintenance.
 This is not always done with the OEM parts, possibly making the product label information inaccurate.
-When trying to find the correct lamp for your luminaire, it is important to know the current ballast and ballast ANSI code, if applicable.
-Since horticultural lighting originated in Holland there are a variety of ballasts that were produced outside of ANSI standards.
+When finding the correct lamp for your luminaire, it is important to know the current ballast and ballast ANSI code, if applicable.
+Since horticultural lighting originated in Holland, there are a variety of ballasts that were produced outside of ANSI standards.
 This means the lamp you choose must match the ballast and the lamp base in your luminaire (e.g. E39 {Mogul} or E40).

-Since magnetic ballasts have slowly been phased out and replaced with electronic HID’s and LED’s, the lamp, ballast, ignitor and/or capacitor for older units may not be available anymore.
-It is important that you are able to provide high-quality images of the luminaire, product label, internal components of the luminaire (including the ballast label), lamp holder(s) and current lamps used, if requested by one of our customer service representatives.
-The more images you are able to provide, the better when trying to determine what parts are needed for products.
+Since magnetic ballasts have slowly been phased out and replaced with electronic HIDs and LEDs, the lamp, ballast, ignitor, and/or capacitor for older units may not be available anymore.
+It is important that you can provide high-quality images of the light, product label, internal components (including the ballast label), lamp holder(s), and current lamps used, if requested by one of our customer service representatives.
+The more images you can provide, the better when trying to determine what parts are needed for products.
 To get in touch with our customer service team please use the contact page.

 Product Information